IOnlyTakeWins/ChromiumFox/README.md

 # What is ChromiumFox?
-I want to love Chrome, but Chrome doesn't love me.
+I kind of think Chrome sucks.
 Still, I enjoy the Chromium-style UI — so I recreated it for Firefox.
 ChromiumFox brings a Chrome-like look to the Firefox platform.

 # What devices are ChromiumFox supported on?
 ChromiumFox is supported on Windows, Macs, and Linux.
 ChromiumFox is not officially supported on Chromebooks or any mobile device running Android or iOS.